 The Mathematics Outreach Endowment Fund was established with a generous lead gift from George Bluman, former head of the department.
 Over the past several years, this fund has been graciously supported by alumni and friends of UBC.
 We are committed to building this legacy.
 Your support of this fund will help us reach more young people with effective mathematics programs that help them reach their potential.

-Aboriginal mathematics education in BC is a particular focus of this fund.
-Only two percent of BC’s Aboriginal population completes grade 12 mathematics, compared to 25 percent for the general BC population.
-The Mathematics Outreach Endowment supports many programs that help Aboriginal youth gain the skills they need to succeed in today’s competitive workforce, including:
+Indigenous mathematics education in BC is a particular focus of this fund.
+Only two percent of BC’s Indigenous population completes grade 12 mathematics, compared to 25 percent for the general BC population.
+The Mathematics Outreach Endowment supports many programs that help Indigenous youth gain the skills they need to succeed in today’s competitive workforce, including:

-- Summer camps for Aboriginal youth on UBC campus and around the province.
+- Summer camps for Indigenous youth on UBC campus and around the province.
 Click here to see a video interview with participants of the Emerging Scholars camp.

-- Tutoring programs for elementary and secondary students at schools with high Aboriginal and at-risk populations in Vancouver.
+- Tutoring programs for elementary and secondary students at schools with high Indigenous and at-risk populations in Vancouver.

 - Professional development programs for BC teachers, to help them develop their skills in teaching mathematics concepts.